sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tabs.md

 Tabs gives one durable contract to two things applications routinely need: buttons that switch mounted peer panels, and links that navigate among related pages.
 The caller writes the real elements; Klean reads their semantics instead of asking for a mode, item schema, or router adapter.

 With `button[data-value]`, Klean supplies the missing ARIA tab contract: relationships, selected and hidden state, roving focus, Arrow keys, Home/End, disabled skipping, overflow reveal, and safe fallback when a dynamic tab disappears.
-With `a[href][data-value]`—including a framework Link that renders an anchor—Klean preserves native navigation and adds only active-state and styling hooks.
+With `as="nav"` and direct `a[href][data-value]` children—including a framework Link that renders an anchor—Tabs becomes the navigation landmark, preserves native navigation, and adds only active-state and styling hooks.
 Tailwind, routing, persistence, loading, and close policy remain application code.

 <KleanPreview id="tabs-source" :source="tabsSource" filename="Tabs.vue">
   <template #preview>